Skip to main content

 Most Common

-A lender gives you a lump sum to pay off all existing debts.
-You repay that single loan at a fixed rate over 2–5 years.
-Most banks require a minimum 680 credit score for competitive rates.
-If you're below that, the rate you're offered may be higher than your current credit cards — meaning consolidation actually costs you more.
+A lender gives you a lump sum to pay off your existing debts.
+You repay that single loan at a fixed rate over a set term.
+Approval and rate depend on your credit and income.
+If you cannot qualify for a rate lower than what you are currently paying, consolidation may cost more rather than less.
 The total amount owed stays the same; only the structure changes.

 Advantages